Wise Herbal Ways

 Shepherd’s Hut in the Trossachs National Park, right on the Rob Roy Way: a place to get away from it in nature.

-Learn to make a variety of herbal remedies from skin care to medicinal to food, foraging walks, natural perfume, talks on the history of women in medicine.
+On demand workshops for your group: Foraging walks, learn to make a variety of herbal remedies from skin care to medicinal to food to perfume, or talks about the history of medicine/herbalism.

 ©2019 by Rox Madeira